Monitoring performance by using the Query Store

 Finding wait queries

-Starting from SQL Server 2017 CTP 2.0 and on Azure SQL Database wait statistics per query over time are available for Query Store customers.
-In Query Store wait types are combined into wait categories.
-Full mapping is available here sys.query_store_wait_stats (Transact-SQL)
+Starting with SQL Server 2017 CTP 2.0 and SQL Database, wait statistics per query over time are available in Query Store.
+In Query Store, wait types are combined into wait categories.
+The mapping of wait categories to wait types is available in sys.query_store_wait_stats (Transact-SQL).

 Wait categories are combining different wait types into buckets similar by nature.
 Different wait categories require a different follow up analysis to resolve the issue, but wait types from the same category lead to very similar troubleshooting experiences, and providing the affected query on top of waits would be the missing piece to complete the majority of such investigations successfully.